Heart Disease in Pregnancy

 We work with you at any point in your pregnancy, whether you’re still thinking of starting a family, recently received a positive test result, or are a few months along.
 Our specialists include:

-- A maternal-fetal medicine physician
+- A board-certified maternal-fetal medicine physician

 - A board-certified, specialty trained cardiologist